fyne-io/docs.fyne.io/api/v2.4/canvas/image.md

 Image describes a drawable image area that can render in a Fyne canvas The image may be a vector or a bitmap representation, it will fill the area.
 The fill mode can be changed by setting FillMode to a different ImageFill.

+Text from SVG images is not currently displayed.
+For the text to be displayed, it must be converted to a path.

 #### func  NewImageFromFile

 ```go